 Capacity Test #12 @ Cycle 550

-Here is a close up shot of the data the DC electronic load captures when set to battery Ah testing mode. (click the image to make it larger)
+Here’s a close up shot of the data the DC electronic load captures when set to battery capacity testing mode.
+This data can also be exported to our computer system.

-It should be noted that my charge source and DC Electronic Load tester both utilize dedicated voltage sensing leads that do not carry any current.
-This means accurate charging voltages physically measured at the battery terminals, and also accurate cut-off voltages, measured at the battery terminals.
+It should be noted that BK Precision charge source and DC Electronic Load Tester both utilize dedicated voltage sensing leads that do not carry any current.
+This means accurate charge voltages are measured at the battery terminals, and also accurate cut-off voltages are measured at the battery terminals.

 #1 Charging = 13.8V and current allowed to taper to <10A

 #3 DC Load = 30A constant

 #4 Voltage Cut Off = 11.6V / 2.9VPC